sohamsshah/insight-jainism/docs/Insights/Jain_Ramayana.md

 ### 1. Ravan
 - He was a [**Pratinarayana**](./Shalaka%20Purush/Balbhadra_Narayan_PratiNarayan.md) king; the ruler of 3 Khands in Bharat Kshetra.
 - He was a Vidyadhar (read about Vidyadhars [here](./64%20Riddhis/Riddhi_vs_Vidya.md)) and not a **Rakshash** (demon).
 Valmiki Ramayana manifests Ravan to be a Demon/ Evil; but in reality he belonged to a dynasty (vansh) named "Rakshash"!
 In fact, he was a Vidyadhar King with super-natural powers along with being a Pratinarayan.
 All [Shalaka Purushs](./Shalaka%20Purush/Introduction.md) are the most influential torchbearers and promoters of Jainism of their time; and thus Ravan was too!
+This clearly tells that he wasn't a **Shiv-bhakt** according to Valmiki.
 - **Ravan kidnapped Sita ji, but didn’t even touch her.** According to **Valmiki Ramayan**; he was given a Shrap (curse) by Vishnu that he’d die if he touched a woman without wish.
 But according to Jainism, Ravan went to Samavsaran of **Anantvirya Kevali**; and took an oath (Niyam) of not touching any woman without her wish!
-In spite of him being blind in his senses to kidnap Sita; he wasn't blind enough that he broke his oath that he took in front of Bhagwaan.
-In fact, he preferred dying in a war instead of breaking the oath and doing wrong act with Sita ji!
-This teaches us a lot, doesn't it?
+In spite of him being blind in his senses to kidnap Sita; he wasn't blind enough that he broke his oath that he took in front of Bhagwaan. *In fact, he preferred dying in a war instead of breaking the oath and doing wrong act with Sita ji!
+This teaches us a lot, doesn't it?*
 - Ravan attained a Vidya called **Bahuroopini** (making multi-clones of oneselves) in Bhagwan Shantinath Temple.
 In other versions of Ramayana it is told that he got powers from Vishnu.
 But in reality, he could attain powers (Vidyas) because of him being a Vidyadhar human!
 He didn't have 10 faces, but this Vidya could be the reason of it when he used during the war!
 - He was called **Dashanan** not because he had 10 faces.
 When he was born; his face was reflected in a necklace having 10 jewels; and thus 10 faces were seen; thus the name Dashanan.
 -  **Ravan** (Pratinarayan) was killed by his own Sudarshan Chakra (the ruler of 3 Khands have this Chakra) fired by **Lakshman** (Narayan) in the war; with being accompanied by **Shri Ram**(Balbhadra).
 It is the rule of Universe that in every time cycle -  *Narayan with the help of his elder brother Balbhadra defeats Pratinarayan to become the ruler of 3 Khands*.